MSU-DHI-Lab/data-workflows-workshop/learn/data_vaults_in_plain_language.md

 - Misconception: “Vault means no curation.”
 Correction: You still curate; you retain each version and capture when changes happened.
 ## Practical decision guide
 - If history and auditability are critical, then structure data so original and updated values both remain.
-- If relationships change often (loans, exhibits), then log them as separate link records with dates.
+- If relationships change often (people borrowing devices, files moving between folders), then log them as separate link records with dates.
 - If descriptions or rights frequently update, then store them as timestamped satellite rows instead of overwriting.
 - If storage is tight and changes are rare, then log only major versions but still avoid silent overwrites.
 - If you are building repeatable movement, then include timestamps and source markers to mimic vault traceability.